 The 500 were restored not only to life but to health.
 They are the answer of organized medicine to spectacular ideas of reviving dogs, suicides and executed criminals.
-They are the practical application of the and artificial respiration. same knowledge which is being used for the more sensational experiments.
+They are the practical application of the same knowledge which is being used for the more sensational experi-